Shashank1998-code/Econometrics-Project/README.md

-**Title: Impact of Macroeconomic Variables on Inflation: A Regression Analysis**
+**Title: Impact of Macroeconomic Variables on Inflation **Introduction:**

-**Introduction:**
 Understanding the factors influencing inflation is crucial for policymakers, economists, and investors.
 In this study, we employ a regression analysis to explore the impact of various macroeconomic variables on the Consumer Price Index (CPI).